 40. Questions arising in the House of Representatives shall be determined by a majority of votes other than that of the Speaker.
-The Speaker shall not vote unless the numbers are equal, when he shall have a casting vote.
+The Speaker shall not vote unless the numbers are equal, and then he shall have a casting vote.